What are the aims of CODART?

 The scope of information on www.codart.nl is unique.
 Visitors to the site can sign up for a free e-mail Notification Service that informs them about the opening and closing dates of exhibitions and other events, as well as about news on acquisitions, job changes and other museum information concerning Dutch and Flemish art.

 Does CODART appraise works of art or judge attributions?

-See our page on frequently asked questions about Dutch and Flemish art.
+No, CODART is not equipped to do research of this kind.
+For further information, see our page on frequently asked questions about Dutch and Flemish art.